CapSOSkw/MongoDB_sheet/README.md

 # MongoDB_sheet
-## Some basic operations in MongoDB.
+## Some basic operations in MongoDB using Python.